amulyamotta18/practisegit/README.md

 # practisegit
-this is a practise repo
+this is a practise repo<br>
+hi this is Amulya